-Hannah Medd is a marine biologist with a strong focus on shark and ray conservation.
+Hannah Medd is a conservation scientist with a strong focus on shark and ray conservation.
 She founded the American Shark Conservancy (ASC), a non-profit organization dedicated to the conservation and sustainable management of elasmobranchs through science and outreach, increasing science literacy, and engaging the public in solution-based actions.

 Born with a natural curiosity, an affinity for animals and a beach in her backyard, a career in marine science just made sense for Hannah.
 After reading a book about shark attacks at age 8, something wasn’t making sense.
 Every day at the beach, she saw people swimming safely in the ocean.
 If sharks were the bloodthirsty monsters the book claimed, why didn’t she ever see a shark?
 Maybe there was more to the story, she thought.
 And that started a lifelong journey to better understand these maligned animals.